-The Kids’ Shows of the 80s & 90s We Want Back Again
+The Canadian Kids Shows of the ’80s & ’90s We Want Back Again

-American kids may have grown up on Nickelodeon, but it had nothing on Canadian kids’ shows of the 80s and 90s.
+American kids may have grown up on Nickelodeon, but there’s no comparison with Canadian kids’ shows of the ’80s and ’90s.
 Sure, they were mostly low-budget, and some were pretty weird, but let’s face it, they were awesome.

 It seems like everything is getting a reboot these days.
-Even The Muppet Babies is making its way back to TV, but with a strange, CGI twist and without Scooter and Skeeter.
-I say leave the shows alone, they were perfect as-is!
+Even The Muppet Babies made its way back to TV, but with a strange, CGI twist and without Scooter and Skeeter.
+I say leave the shows alone; they were perfect as-is!
 But I do love the idea of re-airing these amazing shows of our youth, especially those in the bizarre and beautiful world of vintage Canadian TV.

-Here are some shows that shaped our childhoods that we’d love to see make a comeback.
+Here are some Canadian kids shows that shaped our childhoods that we’d love to see make a comeback…

 The Elephant Show

 Sharon, Lois, and Bram were a Canadian staple.
 Not one of us can say we didn’t get excited at the sound of that flute flourish signifying the impending arrival of the purple cartoon spider.
-With a combination of amazing music, great guest stars, fun stories, and concert clips (in which I was featured once, no autographs please) this was the perfect show.
+With a combination of amazing music, great guest stars, fun stories, and concert clips (in which I was featured once, no autographs please) The Elephant Show was the perfect show.

 Mr. Dressup